apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>serviceType determines how the Service is exposed.
-Valid
-options are ClusterIP, NodePort, and LoadBalancer.</p>
+<p>Determines how the Service is exposed.
+Valid options are ClusterIP, NodePort, and LoadBalancer.</p>
 <ul>
-<li><code>ClusterIP</code> allocates a cluster-internal IP address for load-balancing
+<li><code>ClusterIP</code> allocates a cluster-internal IP address for load-balancing to endpoints.
+Endpoints are determined
-to endpoints.
-Endpoints are determined by the selector or if that is not specified, they are determined by manual construction of an Endpoints object or EndpointSlice objects.
+by the selector or if that is not specified, they are determined by manual construction of an Endpoints object or EndpointSlice objects.
 If clusterIP is &ldquo;None&rdquo;, no virtual IP is allocated and the endpoints are published as a set of endpoints rather than a virtual IP.</li>
-<li><code>NodePort</code> builds on ClusterIP and allocates a port on every node which
-routes to the same endpoints as the clusterIP.</li>
+<li><code>NodePort</code> builds on ClusterIP and allocates a port on every node which routes to the same endpoints as the clusterIP.</li>
-<li><code>LoadBalancer</code> builds on NodePort and creates an external load-balancer
+<li><code>LoadBalancer</code> builds on NodePort and creates an external load-balancer (if supported in the current cloud)
-(if supported in the current cloud) which routes to the same endpoints as the clusterIP.</li>
+which routes to the same endpoints as the clusterIP.</li>
 </ul>
 <p>More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types">https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types</a>.</p>
 </td>